-For the Master of Commerce, students must complete at least one specialisation from the subject areas listed below.
+For the Master of Commerce, students need to complete at least one specialisation from the subject areas listed below.
 Students in the master's degree, graduate diploma or graduate certificate can also choose advanced units from these subject areas as elective options in their programs.

-The Accounting specialisation equips students with an in-depth understanding of the current techniques and practices in accounting for use in an executive or managerial position and encourages a sense of enquiring mind.
+The Accounting specialisation equips students with an in depth understanding of the current techniques and practices in accounting for use in an executive or managerial position and encourages enquiring minds.
 It examines key issues relating to financial accounting, management accounting, decision making, audit and assurance, financial statement analysis, accounting systems, corporate governance, sustainability reporting, management control systems and international accounting.
 With its emphasis on understanding, analysing and interpreting financial and non-financial information for decision making, this specialisation qualifies students in the evaluation of the financial position and performance of companies and their accounting systems, governance and management controls.
 In addition to giving an important start to professional accreditation, this specialisation prepares students to work either locally or overseas, within an accounting practice or other public and private sector organisations.
-This specialisation provides students with strong technical, analytical and problem solving skills, while keeping abreast of contemporary accounting practice.
+The Accounting specialisation provides students with strong technical, analytical and problem solving skills, while keeping abreast of contemporary accounting practice.

 The Banking specialisation offers the highest standard of qualifications in the theory and application governing contemporary financial institutions.
-It includes a detailed examination of the workings of banks and related deposit-taking financial intermediaries in the context of the banking system in particular, and the financial system generally.
-The core units equip students with an in-depth understanding of the structures and functioning of financial institutions, and issues related to banking in a contemporary, globalised economy.
-As well as providing the necessary knowledge of bank management, risk management and risk assessment, the Banking specialisation offers intermediate corporate finance, equipping graduates with a well-rounded qualification that is modern, in-depth and competitive.
+It provides a detailed examination of the workings of banks and related deposit-taking financial intermediaries in the context of the banking system in particular, and the financial system generally.
+The core units equip students with an in depth understanding of the structures and functioning of financial institutions, and issues related to banking in a contemporary, globalised economy.
+As well as providing the necessary knowledge of bank management, risk management and risk assessment, the Banking specialisation offers intermediate corporate finance, equipping graduates with a well-rounded qualification that is modern, in depth and competitive.

-The Business Analytics specialisation is for students who wish to master the tools of quantitative analysis and apply them in a business setting.
+The Business Analytics specialisation enables students to master the tools of quantitative analysis and apply them in a business setting.
 This involves building models of business problems and analysing business data.
 In today's business environment, there are often great amounts of data available, but few people with the skills to realise its profit potential.
-There are opportunities to apply sophisticated analytical approaches in many different functional areas, such as in accounting, marketing, finance and operations.
+This specialisation provides opportunities to apply sophisticated analytical approaches in many different functional areas, such as in accounting, marketing, finance and operations.

-The specialisation in Business Information Systems is concerned with the study of the application of modern digital technologies in the business domain.
-Students acquire the skills and techniques to carry out effective business analysis with a view to improve business operations through the application of business information systems.
-Students also gain an understanding of the role of business information systems in facilitating business transformation and implementing digital business models in increasingly competitive market environments.
-The specialisation allows students to engage in areas of study including business process integration, enterprise systems, information governance, and business transformation.
+The postgraduate specialisation in Business Information Systems is concerned with the application of modern Digital Technologies in the business domain.
+Students acquire the skills and techniques to carry out effective business analysis with a view to improving business operations through the application of Business Information Systems.
+The specialisation also enables students to gain an understanding of the role of Business Information Systems in facilitating business transformation and implementing digital business models in increasingly competitive market environments.
+Units of study in this area cover business process integration, enterprise systems, information governance, and business transformation.

 The Business Law specialisation is designed to develop a sound understanding of the impact of commercial law on business activity.
-Graduates will be able to recognise potential legal problems and work in house on their solution, as well as identify when to seek expert advice and maximise interactions with the legal profession.
+Students are taught to recognise potential legal problems and work in house on their solution, as well as identify when to seek expert advice and maximise interactions with the legal profession.
 The emphasis throughout the specialisation is on the legal problems likely to be encountered by graduates in their future careers.
 This specialisation adds value to any business graduate by providing a framework of legal knowledge.
-Business law has always been an important part of the professional education of accountants (the units are accredited for accounting purposes) and provides a useful second specialisation for students specialising in business or finance-related fields.
+Business law has always been an important part of the professional education of accountants (the units are accredited for accounting purposes) and study in this area complements specialisations in other business or finance-related fields.

 Sustainability has become a strategic issue for major businesses worldwide.
 This includes identifying the risks to, and opportunities for, value creation given rapidly changing regulatory regimes, social attitudes and environmental challenges.
-Investors also demand increasing transparency in the reporting of business activities and demonstrating the sustainability of corporate activities.
+Investors also demand increasing transparency in the reporting of business activities and for business to demonstrate the sustainability of corporate activities.
 An understanding of sustainability is therefore a key competency for successful business graduates in an era of significant regulatory and market change (e.g. carbon emissions pricing, sustainability corporate rankings, reputational risks).
-This specialisation allows students to tailor their focus on sustainability around a range of possible foci, including sustainable business growth, sustainable transport, energy, social sustainability and corporate environmentalism and the business implications of climate change.
+The Business Sustainability specialisation allows students to tailor their focus on sustainability around a range of possible foci, including sustainable business growth, sustainable transport, energy, social sustainability and corporate environmentalism and the business implications of climate change.

 The Finance specialisation ensures that graduates are well armed with an understanding of the foundations of strategy, which come from the 'Game Theory'.
 The focus is towards an understanding of the complexities of modern risk management as well as the fundamentals and technical tools for all aspects of finance in a global setting.
-The core units cover broking and market making, advanced asset pricing, portfolio theory and applications, derivatives securities, international business finance, fixed interest securities and financial statement analysis, as well as the applications of high level financial theory to understanding mergers and acquisitions and the international market.
+Units of study cover broking and market making, advanced asset pricing, portfolio theory and applications, derivatives securities, international business finance, fixed interest securities and financial statement analysis, as well as the applications of high level financial theory to understanding mergers and acquisitions and the international market.

 The International Business specialisation is designed to provide students with knowledge and skills relevant to the development, strategy and management of international business organisations and the institutional context for their development, growth and operation.
 The specialisation encompasses the broad domain of international business studies including multinational and transnational business activities, strategies and managerial processes that cross national boundaries, joint ventures and strategic alliances, mergers and acquisitions, and the interactions of international business organisations with their economic, political and cultural environments.

 Marketing is the function that links a firm to its consumers.
-A Marketing specialisation offers exciting opportunities for research, theory and strategy in all aspects of business and organisation.
-The specialisation develops on basic marketing principles to give students the leading edge in marketing strategy and planning, including market research, communications, consumer behaviour and the development and marketing of new products.
-The International and Global Marketing unit examines both the opportunities and dangers presented by an increasingly globalised market economy.
+The Marketing specialisation offers exciting opportunities for research, theory and strategy in all aspects of business and organisation.
+The specialisation builds on basic marketing principles to give students the leading edge in marketing strategy and planning, including market research, communications, consumer behaviour and the development and marketing of new products.

 Effectively managing people and organisational change are key attributes of successful businesses.
-The specialisation in People, Management and Organisations encompasses the basic functions and processes of management as well as electives which focus on organisational behaviour, human resource management, organisational change, communication, sustainable business practice, diversity and industrial relations.
+The specialisation in People, Management and Organisations encompasses the basic functions and processes of management whilst providing opportunities to focus on organisational behaviour, human resource management, organisational change, communication, sustainable business practice, diversity and industrial relations.